phphoebe/airflow_dbt_snowflake/README.md

 -- use an admin role
 use role accountadmin;

--- create the DWH, DBT, and role for transformation (dbt project) create warehouse dbt_wh with warehouse_size='x-small';
+-- create the DWH, DB, and role for transformation (dbt project) create warehouse dbt_wh with warehouse_size='x-small';
 create database dbt_db;
 create role dbt_role;